AndyObtiva/glimmer-dsl-libui/README.md

 **(ALPHA FEATURE)**

 [libui](https://github.com/andlabs/libui) does not support `image` rendering outside of `table` yet.
-However, [Glimmer DSL for LibUI](https://rubygems.org/gems/glimmer-dsl-libui) adds a special `image` custom control that renders an image unto an `area` pixel by pixel (and when possible to optimize, line by line).
+However, [Glimmer DSL for LibUI](https://rubygems.org/gems/glimmer-dsl-libui) adds a special `image(file as String path or web URL, width as Numeric, height as Numeric)` custom control that renders an image unto an `area` pixel by pixel (and when possible to optimize, line by line).

-Given that it is very new and not a [libui](https://github.com/andlabs/libui)-native control, please keep these notes in mind:
+Given that it is very new and is not a [libui](https://github.com/andlabs/libui)-native control, please keep these notes in mind:
 - It only supports the `.png` file format.
 - [libui](https://github.com/andlabs/libui) pixel-by-pixel rendering performance is slow.
 - Including an `image` inside an `area` `on_draw` listener improves performance due to not retaining pixel/line data in memory.